sparkflows/sparkflows-docs/docs/tutorials/01-facts-dataset.rst

    :align: center

-Update the schema of the Dataset
+Update the Schema of the Dataset
 ================================

+Now click on ``Update`` to update the Schema of the Dataset.
+It would also display sample data for the dataset followed by the Schema.

 Save the Dataset with a new name